Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries

-Glass eel indices in coastal waters are represented by catch and CPUE (catch per unit effort).
-Because CPUE is available only for limited years, mainly from the Eel Culture Research Council reports (1977--1997) and with gaps elsewhere, catch serves as the primary index for long time spans.
-Where overlapping years exist, aggregate data from major prefectures show that catch trends closely parallel CPUE, consistent with relatively stable fishing effort over time.
-Shizuoka Prefecture, which ranks second in total coastal harvest and has the only uninterrupted coastal catch series, exemplifies this relationship.
-In Shizuoka, catch closely tracks CPUE in the overlapping years, supporting the use of catch as an abundance index when CPUE is unavailable (Fig.~\ref{fig:glass_eel_catch}).
+Glass eel indices in coastal waters are represented by harvest and CPUE (catch per unit effort).
+Because CPUE is available only for limited years, mainly from the \emph{Eel Culture Research Council reports} (1977--1997) and with gaps elsewhere, harvest serves as the primary index for long time spans.
+Where overlapping years exist, aggregate data from major prefectures show that harvest trends broadly parallel CPUE, suggesting that harvest can serve as a practical proxy when standardized CPUE is unavailable (see also Section~\ref{sec:S12_7_effort_measures}).
+Shizuoka Prefecture, which ranks second in total coastal harvest and has the only uninterrupted coastal catch series, provides an illustrative example: in the overlapping years, harvest closely tracks CPUE (Fig.~\ref{fig:shizuoka_catch_cpue}), supporting the use of harvest as a practical index when CPUE is unavailable.

-Although not shown here, CPUE series for glass eels over the past two decades are strongly correlated among prefectures, indicating broad interannual synchrony in availability (Hakoyama et~al., in preparation).
-This synchrony supports the use of regional series, such as Shizuoka, as representative of broader coastal trends.